csites/gsp-ES16-Connector/README.md

 ES16Prt001CS067.0BS082.8CD000.0TD000.0LA12.8SP02259SF1.23CL4HySPA-10.3DIR-06.2LDA00.0AA-2.6DL17.0MH000.0SC+000.0ST+000.0CPTH-03.3CFAC-07.0SPL19.6HT00.00BV8.37VER179End

 Which in addition to the the radar acquired Club Speed and Ball speed, contains all of the optically read data from the ES16.
 The ES2020 returns a similar string but it begins with ES20 and likely fills out all values.
-This is what I parser spits this up.
+The parser spits this up and puts it into an easy to use python Key/Value array.
 In the ES16Vocalizer, I check the keyboard for a key press, and if the key is pressed is one of the following characters: `1234567890-=\p it will change the club selection on the ES16 correspondint to Driver, 3Wood, 5Wood, 4Hybrid, 4-9 Irons, Pitch Wedge, Gap Wedge, Sand Wedge, Lob Wedge (CHP), and Putter.
 It will voice the club selection and send instructions to the ES16 to change clubs.
 On a good ball swing it will speek out the Ball Speed and Club Speed from the parsed data of a swing.
 The ES16Vocalizer can really help with speed training using the ES16 by give instant feed back on club and ball speed on a golf swing.
 On a misread swing (ie. fat shot), it will say "Misread swing sequence", letting you know about that quickly.

+<b>Running the ES16Vocalizer.py (Windows)</b>
+step1) Turn on your ES16
+step2) python ES16Vocalizer.py

+You may need a few libraries installed to run.
+Special python libraries:
+python -m pip install pyttsx3
+python -m pip install pyserial python -m pip install timeit

+Good luck.
+If you need help or have questions, let me know how it goes on golfsimulatorforum.com in the Ernest Sports section.

 Acknowlegements:  The ES16Connector borrows heavily from rowengb/GSPro-MLM2PRO-OCR-Connector project.
 Mainly it serves as a guide to build the interface between a stock set of LM measurements and the GSPro OpenAPI.
 Because the Ernest Sports Tour Plus and friends have putting built-in, the putting code has been removed as well as well.